 One in three people worldwide lack enough water to meet daily needs, according to the World Health Organization.
 The problem is getting worse as populations grow.

+Vital to our operations and those of our suppliers, water use must be well managed to avoid harming the environment and communities.
 We are committed to minimizing our impacts on water quality and availability in the areas near our operations.
 Our water strategy takes into account:

 The total quantity of water used